Serious Violence Duty Strategy - 3. Summary of the strategic needs assessment of violence

 3.1 Violence with injury

-• There were 1,634 violent offences in 2022 that resulted in injury, this is an increase of 7% compared to 2021 and there is a higher rate of crime per resident compared to the London average
+• There were 1,806 violent offences (including 1 homicide) in 2023 that resulted in injury, this is an 8% increase compared to the previous year.
+The borough recorded a higher crime rate per 1,000 residents compared to the London average (9.9 vs 8.6 per 1,000 residents)

-• 34% of these offences involved someone under the age of 25
+• Around 80% of the offences had a known suspect (80%) and 22% of those involved someone under the age of 25

-• Suspects were mainly male, with more male victims but there are female victims.
-Under the age of 18 there are more female victims than male
+• Suspects were mainly male, with more male victims than female.
+Under the age of 18 there are more male victims than female.
+In 2022 under the age of 18 there were more female victims than male.
+Where females are victims of violence they are more likely to be under the age of 18

 3.2 Domestic abuse